 The answer is - yes, regular metal cookware can be used on induction heaters, but this will result in reduced efficiency.

 This is usually okay if the metals being heated are those that require non contact heating to maintain purity and the concern is not about efficiency .
 Experiments have shown that metals like copper and Al on a cook-top setup could get you a decent efficiency of around 60%.
-Keeping this in mind, we can definitely see a future where induction heaters are compatible with any metallic cookware.
+Keeping this in mind, we can definitely see a future where induction heating is possible with any metallic cookware.
 Maybe gold pans, if that’s your thing?

 3. Induction heater..an electrical hazard ?